roboconf/roboconf.github.io/en/developer-guide/roboconf-model.md

 It was preferred over XML (easy but heavy), JSon (not user-friendly) and YAML (error prone when many levels of indentation).

-Its main force is too very simple, with the minimal set of characters to write.
+Its main force is to be very simple, with the minimal set of characters to write.
 Every instruction must fit into a single line.
-So, one line = one instruction.
+So, **one line = one instruction**.

 Comments are a little bit specific.
 On one hand, they are instructions (in some way).
 There are no multi-line comments.
 A comment is a single line and starts with sharp character.
 And on the other hand, every instruction can have an end comment.
 So, on a same line, there can be an instruction (such as an installer name), followed by a comment.

+## DSL Version

+The Roboconf DSL may be upgraded with time.
+New instructions may appear.
+This is why a specific property called **dsl-version** was introduced.
+This will help to select the right parser.

+This way, parsers should only focus on one version.
+This will help to maintain the code and support version upgrades with less efforts.

+For the moment, the default (and unique) parser only reads this property.
+It does not check if it is really what it supports.